 As a Christianized voluntary association, the church participated in a full meal and symposium.
 But instead of honoring Caesar and the Roman gods with libations and upholding Rome’s agenda of Pax Romana (peace through violence), believers lifted a cup to Jesus as Lord and to Yahweh, the God of Israel, proclaiming that true peace comes to earth only with the arrival of God’s Kingdom.
-Therefore, in the first century all worship was political, and by the Empire’s standards, subversive!
+Therefore, in the first century, all worship was political, and by the Empire’s standards, subversive!

-Because Christians met behind closed doors, their pro-Kingdom-of-God and anti-imperial activities flew for the most part under the Roman radar.
+Because Christians met behind closed doors, their pro-Kingdom-of-God and anti-imperial activities flew, for the most part, under the Roman radar.
 However, if a Roman official or Jewish person with allegiance to Rome ever found out what Christians were actually doing and teaching, the full wrath of the law might fall on them.

 But if she should linger a bit longer, she might witness an extraordinary manifestation of God’s glory as members utter prophecies, sing Spirit-inspired songs, pray for the sick, exhort sinners, encourage the suffering, read letters and Scriptures, and proclaim the good news of the Kingdom.
-As she watches, an alcoholic neighbor falls to his knees, begging for help and is raised a new man praising God.
+As she watches, an alcoholic neighbor falls to his knees, begging for help, and is raised a new man praising God.
 A crippled woman whom she recognizes is healed and stands to her feet.
-Witnessing firsthand the supernatural move of the Spirit, she decides not to report the group to the authorities, but knocks on the door and seeks entrance for herself.
+Witnessing firsthand the supernatural move of the Spirit, she decides not to report the group to the authorities but knocks on the door and seeks entrance for herself.

-When the church functions variously as a voluntary association of the King, a colony of heaven, and an embassy of Christ’s nation, it represents God’s government and operates as an alternative to the government of the state where it is found.
-People will quickly see a difference between the way God and his people act and the way their own government and people act.
+When the church functions as a voluntary association of the King, a colony of heaven, and an embassy of Christ’s nation, it represents God’s government and operates as an alternative to the government of the state where it is found.
+People will quickly see a difference between the way God and his people act and how their own government and people act.
 Outsiders should look at the church and at first think, “traitors!” and then realize they have found the truth, the way, and the life.

 - R. Alan Streett, Subversive Meals: Eating the Lord’s Supper under Roman Domination During the First Century (Eugene, OR: Wipf and Stock, 2013).
 This book provides the biblical, theological, and historical basis for Christian communal meals.